hillliam/pascal-compiler/readme.md

 #### adding case insensitivity

-* pascal is a case insensitive language
+* Pascal is a case insensitive language
 * added lowercase version of every word in the language
 * improving the range of programs you can test without editing them
-* all javascript output is converted to lowercase preventing variable mismatch
+* all JavaScript output is converted to lowercase preventing variable mismatch

+#### optional end DOT

+* the dot at the end of a Pascal program is optional

 #### dynamic variables

-* because javascript is a dynamically typed language allow variable declaration to not need a data type
+* because JavaScript is a dynamically typed language allow variable declaration to not need a data type

 #### removal of parts of the language

-* pointerType not supported in javascript
+* pointerType not supported in JavaScript
-* fileType not supported in javascript
+* fileType not supported in JavaScript

 ### Building